-Following an Alton Brown tip, we used a frozen vegetable product that can be microwaved in the unopened bag.
-Cooked a little less than halfway, they stay crisp and cut the final prep time down.
-Traditionally yogurt is not in vindaloo, but for a creamier version or to bring the heat down, add during the last 5 minutes of simmering.
+*Following an Alton Brown tip, we use a frozen vegetable product that can be microwaved in the unopened bag.
+Cooked a little less than halfway, the veggies stay crisp and it cuts down the final prep time down.
+Traditionally, yogurt is not in Vindaloo, but for a creamier version or to bring the heat down, add during the last 5 min. of simmering.

-Convert vindaloo powder into paste by following the instructions on the label and set aside.
-In a large skillet, heat 2 tbsp. ghee or oil over medium/high heat.
+Mix Vindaloo with 4 Tbsp. melted ghee or oil and 4 Tbsp. water to make a paste; set aside.
+In a large skillet, heat 2 Tbsp. ghee or oil over medium-high heat.
 Brown meat on all sides then remove from pan.
-Meanwhile, microwave frozen vegetables for 2-2½ minutes.
-Lower heat to medium, add remaining ghee or oil and sauté onions while stirring.
-Add veggies, vinegar and vindaloo paste and mix together thoroughly.
-Cook for 2-3 minutes stirring occasionally.
+Meanwhile, microwave frozen vegetables for 2 to 2½ min.
+Lower skillet heat to medium, add remaining ghee or oil and saute onions while stirring.
+Add veggies, vinegar and Vindaloo paste and mix together thoroughly.
+Cook for 2 to 3 min., stirring occasionally.
 Reduce heat to low and stir in browned meat, sea salt and water.
-Cover and simmer for 15-20 minutes, stirring occasionally.
-Adjust seasoning as desired (for more spice, sprinkle in some vindaloo powder, if too spicy, you may want to add more yogurt).
-Simmer uncovered for 5 minutes.
+Cover and simmer for 15 to 20 min., stirring occasionally.
+Adjust seasoning as desired.
+For more spice, sprinkle in additional Vindaloo.
+If too spicy, you may want to add yogurt.
+Simmer uncovered for 5 min.

 Serve over rice with chopped cilantro and pita, tortilla, chapati or naan bread.